 Common sources of antioxidants are berries and chocolate, but apple cider vinegar also seems to have the potential to assist the body in maintaining this balance by adding antioxidant enzymes and vitamins to the mix.
 One Japanese study even showed that a vinegar extract was able to inhibit the proliferation of different types of cancer cells, keeping with the theme that vinegar may have disease-fighting properties that are not just limited to one part of the body.

 Does apple cider vinegar lower cholesterol?

 The benefits of apple cider vinegar don’t end with antioxidants, some research suggests that consuming it can be good for your cardiovascular health.
-In a recent study, animals on a high fat diet were given doses of ACV.
-The results demonstrated that the animals given ACV had a significant reduction in body weight and food intake, suggesting some sort of satiating effect.
+In a recent study, animals on a high fat diet were given doses of apple cider vinegar.
+The results demonstrated that the animals given apple cider vinegar had a significant reduction in body weight and food intake, suggesting some sort of satiating effect.
 The apple cider vinegar group also showed improvements in cholesterol and blood lipid levels, which are key factors in atherosclerosis, the major cause of heart attacks and strokes.
-If ACV can play even the smallest role in preventing these very common illnesses, we’re excited to see what more research can show.
+If apple cider vinegar can play even the smallest role in preventing these very common illnesses, we’re excited to see what more research can show.

 Apple cider vinegar detox

 The liver and kidneys are both major elimination organs and it’s important to support them while they work to process toxins from foods, medications, and the environment.
 The liver works to clean the blood and transforms toxins and chemicals so we can excrete them.
 The kidneys follow the liver and flush those toxins out of the body through the urine.
 Both are essential for maintaining a healthy body.